Skip to Main Content

 What Personal Information We Collect and From Where We Get It

 We may collect personal information about you from your discussions and correspondence with us, from legal documents, from information you supply about your investments or portfolio, from your incoming wire transfers or invoice payments, and from applications and other forms completed by you on our website, online platforms, or other media or provided to us by your authorized representatives and other fiduciaries.
 We may also collect personal information from email correspondence, telephone calls, paper communications, social media, our own websites and online platforms, or when you subscribe to our newsletter, visit our offices, enquire about or request products, goods, services, or other information from us, provide products or services to us and attend trade events such as conferences or exhibitions.
-This information may include contact details, biographical data, income, transaction history, assets, risk tolerance, wire transfer instructions, banking details, and tax, identification, social security, and account numbers, as well as information on your investment assets.
+This information may include contact details, biographical data, income, transaction history, assets, risk tolerance, wire transfer instructions, banking details, AML/KYC history, and tax, identification, social security, and account numbers, as well as information on your investment assets.

 For those visiting our websites, online platforms or engaging us through social media, we may collect information relating to IP addresses, social media handles and usernames.
 When you visit, use, and interact with the website, we and service providers acting on our behalf may use cookies and other tracking technologies to automatically receive certain information about your visit, use, or interactions.
 For example, we may monitor the number of people that visit the website, peak hours of visits, which page(s) are visited, the domains our visitors come from (e.g., google.com, yahoo.com, etc.), which browsers people use to access the website (e.g., Chrome, Firefox, Microsoft Internet Explorer, etc.), broad geographical information, and navigation pattern.
 For more information on how we use cookies, please see our Cookies Policy.
 Recipients of personal data are employees and third parties who have contractually agreed to provide similar technical and operational, security and privacy measures as Cambridge Associates.